nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Sentences and paragraphs
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Avoid using "So" and "However" at the beginning of sentences.
+Avoid using "so" in sentences.
 Try to keep sentences short, or break up long sentences with short ones.

 Avoid lengthy paragraphs with more than 5 or 6 sentences.